tlecoz/TsJsonDoc/README.md

 TsJsonDoc is a Node.js library that generates JSON documentation from TypeScript files.
 It empowers developers to build their own custom documentation, free from the constraints of interfaces and output formats imposed by existing documentation solutions.

-By traversing TypeScript files in a given directory and its subdirectories, TsJsonDoc generates a JSON object that describes the classes, methods, properties, exported functions, and variables.
+By traversing TypeScript files in a given directory and its subdirectories, TsJsonDoc generates a JSON object that describes classes, methods, properties, exported functions, variables, type aliases, and enumerations.
 This approach offers great flexibility, allowing developers to transform, filter, or present the documentation data in a way that best suits their needs.

 ## Features

 - Generates documentation for classes, including properties, methods, base classes, implemented interfaces, and class inheritance hierarchy.
 - Recognizes and documents getter and setter methods for class properties.
 - Generates documentation for exported functions and variables.
+- Generates documentation for type aliases and enumerations.
 - Takes into account JSDoc comments to provide additional descriptions.
 - Generates a JSON object structure that mirrors the source code directory structure.
 - Supports class inheritance hierarchy.
 For each class, it provides a list of all parent classes, not just the immediate parent.